donhenton/node-google-popup/README.md

 * Authenication to Google at the client level using jQuery

 ## Configuring google applications
 A google application must be configured in the standard way.
 Including setting javascript origins and callback urls.
+See [this tutorial](https://scotch.io/tutorials/easy-node-authentication-google) for more

 ##  Running locally